jayrajput/pySearchSelect/examples/README.views.md

 bash script to interactively search and select cleartool views.
 I have written this script to interactively select my clearcase views.
-This script passes a list of views to the pySearchSelect command to show a full screen curses based menu to the user to search and select a view.
+This script passes a list of views to the pss.py command to show a full screen curses based menu to the user to search and select a view.
 The list contains the most recently used views followed by others.
 This script keep track of the most recently views.